Harding Township, New Jersey: Local government

-Harding Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564 statewide that use this form, the second-most commonly used form of government in the state.
+Harding Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564 statewide) that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held during the first week of January, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor, each serving terms of one year.

 Eleven standing committees are appointed at the reorganization meeting including planning, zoning and legal; finance and insurance; public safety; public works and building; personnel; recreation commission; freeholder liaison; Glen Alpin Steering liaison; school board liaison; open space liaison; and board of health liaison.
 Two members of the township committee serve on each standing committee and provide oversight to the departments.

-As of 2023, members of the Harding Township Committee are Mayor Timothy D. Jones (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Christopher M. Yates (R, term on committee ends 2023; term as deputy mayor ends 2022), Rita Chipperson (2023), Nicole Lacz (2024) and Nicolas Platt (R, 2022).
+As of 2023, members of the Harding Township Committee are Mayor Timothy D. Jones (R, term on committee ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Rita Chipperson (R, term on committee and as deputy mayor ends 2023), Nicole Lacz (R, 2024), Nicolas Platt (R, 2025) and Christopher M. Yates (R, 2023).

 Federal, state and county representation

-Harding Township is located in the 11th Congressional District and is part of New Jersey's 27th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Harding Township had been in the 21st state legislative district.
+Harding Township is located in the 11th Congressional District and is part of New Jersey's 25th state legislative district.